Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.1.3 =
+* Fixed UI issue found in Firefox and Safari
+* Minor improvements

 = 1.1.2 =
 * Added ability to manage translation filters on Profile Edit Screen.